 Forsake not the book and the lovers lips and the green bank of the field,

 Ere that the earth enfolden thee in it’s bosom.

-“So, I need this framed for a client” I say in my best Mandarin.
-It obviously wasn’t what I said when he begins to talk at speed about something entirely unconnected to my request.
+“So, I need this framed for a client” I say in my best Mandarin whilst grinning my widest toothy grin.
+It obviously, however, wasn’t what I said when he begins to talk at speed about something entirely unconnected to my request.

 A Grand TheatreBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Tianjin

 Water jets shoot three stories high as rhythmic cascading arcs swirl from the center of a circular lake towards the outer edges.
 Eager crowds gather at the water’s edge to catch a glimpse of the aquatic ensemble, jumping back at the last minute in case they unwittingly become part of the show.
 A central column of water explodes upwards birthing a majestic rainbow foaming in the sun, all timed to perfection as an orchestral medley joins in with the extravagant daily display.
 Classical power ballads eject from industrial speakers hidden all over Yinhe square, and through the spray and mist hulks Tianjin’s monolithic Grand Theatre, an architectural masterpiece in concrete design, housing not only a 3600 seat theatre but a state of the art concert house, too.